About the WELL Building Standard

 The WELL Building Standard is an evidence-based system for measuring, certifying, and monitoring the performance of building features that impact health and well-being.
 WELL builds on LEED.
 It starts where LEED left off.

 WELL integrates performance thresholds after the design/prescriptive green building work has been completed.
 Additionally, behavior and human resource optimization for wellness are addressed in the Standard.
 WELL and LEED are complimentary building standards and do not compete with one another.

 WELL is administered by the International WELL Building Institute (IWBI), a public benefit corporation whose mission is to improve human health and well-being through the built environment.
 Early adopters include financial institutions, owner-occupied real estate, and new construction that is doing LEED Platinum and wants to add WELL.

 By integrating more wellness into the built environment, we encourage healthy lifestyles.
 The business case is for lower health insurance premiums, less absenteeism, higher productivity, and more.
 After all, people spend around 90% of their time indoors (Source: EPA).

 WELL Building Standard is grounded in research.
 Medical, scientific, and building system research.
 How can building systems improve health systems?
 Paul Scialla at Delos pioneered this standard, and when he says they took architects and doctors and put them in a room, they really did!
-Continued work with the Mayo and Cleveland Clinics, for example, add credibility to each feature within the WELL Building Standard.
+Continued work with the Mayo and Cleveland Clinics, for example, adds credibility to each feature within the WELL Building Standard.

 Buildings/projects get certified.
 People get accredited.
 WELL Certification is achieved when projects demonstrate all Preconditions.
 Preconditions are core wellness features required for all levels of WELL certification.
 WELL provides flexibility when selecting Features (like LEED credits) that best meet the project’s goals.